vvvityaaa/awesome-spiking-neural-networks/README.md

 ### Neuron models
 1. [Simple Model of Spiking Neurons](https://www.izhikevich.org/publications/spikes.pdf), Izhikevich E (2003) - introduces the mathematical model of a new type of neurons, so called, Izhikevich neurons.
+2. [Which Model to Use for Cortical Spiking Neurons?](https://www.izhikevich.org/publications/whichmod.pdf), Izhikevich E (2004) - overview of computational efficiency and biological plausibility of different neuron models.

 ### Neuromorphic hardware
 1. [A Survey of Neuromorphic Computing and Neural Networks in Hardware](https://arxiv.org/pdf/1705.06963.pdf), Schuman et al. (2017) - broad discussion on major research topics on neuromorphic hardware.